crypticCaroline/puppyplaymates/README.md

 ### Accessibility

+* Used bright colours with high contrast throughout the website.
+* Used meaningful aria-labels where appropriate to ensure ease of use with a screen reader.
+* Used auto-completes for new-password and current-password to help screen readers navigate and prompt users.
+* Used headings in order to help users navigate the website.
+* Ensured that the logo has an aria-label of 'Home' to make navigation easier.

 ### Flash Messages
-* Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain when the
+Flash messages are displayed toward the top of the pages and includes a soft pink banner to alert users to the text they contain when the

 ### Input Fields